 Then my Career ADD kicked in, and in 2005 I published Teenage Waistland: A Former Fat Kid Weighs in on Living Large, Losing Weight and How Parents Can (and Can’t) Help (paperback came out in 2007).
 The book (a/k/a Fat Camp Confidential), was part memoir of said SIX years at fat camp–Colang!
 Kingsmont!–as well as an investigation into what works, and what doesn’t, when it comes to helping kids lose weight.
 (Parental hint: Don’t make them feel like total losers).
 The book got a lot of attention–it was excerpted in the New York Times Magazine, People and London’s Daily Telegraph, and promoted on TV and radio.
 It was also a finalist for the Books for a Better Life award, and optioned by Sony Television.
 Unfortunately, they never turned it into a movie, which means that–listen up, Hollywood!–the rights are totally, unequivocally available.
 (Call me!
 Let’s do lunch!)

 In addition to the above-mentioned magazines and newspapers, my work has been featured in The Village Voice, The New York Post, The NY Daily News, New York, Glamour, Self, Gotham, Time, Newsweek, More, Marie Claire, Redbook, Maxim, POV, Fortune, Psychology Today, Salon, and The Daily Beast, among others.
 My twelve-part video series, “How to Raise a Millionaire,” ran on MSN.com.
 My essays have appeared in The Secret Currency of Love and In Search of Adventure, and twelve of my words popped up in the Six-Word Memoir collections (“Jew-born.
 Yeshiva-educated.
 Date goyim” and “I’m too old for this S***!”)
 Apparently, I make a rather lengthy appearance as myself in the Sundance-award winning film We Live in Public (I wrote about the main character, Josh Harris, in 2000).
 Years ago I received the Sword of Hope award from the American Cancer Society for a story I wrote on breast cancer.
-More recently, I won a prize from the American Society of Journalists and Authors for my March, 2008 New York Times article on my disastrous Lasik surgery.
+I won a prize from the American Society of Journalists and Authors for my March, 2008 New York Times article on my disastrous Lasik surgery.
+(Think really, really hard before getting it).
 If only I could see it, that would be really cool.